pulinduvidmal/pulinduvidmal/README.md

 # Hi there 👋

-- 🎓 I am an Electronic and Telecommunication Engineering Undergraduate student pursuing a BSc degree at the University of Moratuwa, Sri Lanka.
+- 🎓 I am an Electronic and Telecommunication Engineering undergraduate student pursuing a BSc degree at the University of Moratuwa, Sri Lanka.
-- 🤖 My interest areas are Machine Learning, Deep Learning, Computer Vision and Robotics.
+- 🤖 I'm looking to collaborate on Machine Learning, Deep Learning, Computer Vision, and Robotics fields.
 - 📫 How to reach me: puliduvidmal552@gmail.com